cx-org/CombineX/README.md

 CombineX is an open source implementation for Apple's [Combine](https://developer.apple.com/documentation/combine) specs.
 It allows you to use Combine's API right now, without the need for macOS 10.15 or iOS 13, without the need for the Apple platform.

-#### Goal
+## Goal

 `CombineX` will try to provide:

-1. ~100% identical behavior to the Apple Combine.
+1. ~100% consistent behavior with the Apple Combine.
-2. More `Combine` not provided but very useful extensions.
+2. More extensions `Combine` don't have but are very useful.
 You can find them [here] (https://github.com/CombineXCommunity).

 ## Status

 Compatible with Combine beta 5.

+A new beta version will be released every Monday.

 ## Notice

-This library is still in the test stage, **Please do not use it in production!**
+This library is still in beta testing, **Please do not use it in production!**

 🐱